wreckah/currency-converter/readme.md

 ## Currency converter HTTP API service

+**Disclaimer:** This is not a production service, just a code challenge for the job interview.

 ### Set up
 Install python3 and redis server, then go to project dir and run:
 ```